Road Trip – Morocco

 Tangier, founded in the 5th century BC, has an old area as well as a new section of the city.
 It is a cosmopolitan city, due to its location on the Straits of Gibraltar, its status as an International Zone in the mid 20th century, and its role as a major trading and tourist port.
 Although Arabic is the most commonly spoken language, French is also widely spoken, since Morocco was formerly a French colony, as well as Spanish and some English.
 Just east of Tangier is the Spanish protectorate of Ceuta.
 Further south I would need to rely on my French to communicate with the locals.

-Mistake number one – stopping to check the map frequently – really marked us out as easy targets.
-Soon we were trying to fend off another “guide” who would not take no for an answer.
+Stopping to check the map frequently really marked us out as easy targets.
+Mistake number one – soon we were trying to fend off another “guide” who would not take no for an answer.
 We kept telling him we would manage on our own, but he walked alongside us anyway telling us various snippets of information and recommending shops to stop at along the way.
 He was obviously wanting us to buy something so he could earn a kick-back.
 Eventually we had had enough of this, so asked him to show us a restaurant where we could stop for dinner.
 Once we were settled at a table, he sat with the owner at another, waiting for us to finish.
 We told the owner we did not want him to wait, but the “guide” wouldn’t leave us until we got out our wallets.
 That was mistake number two.
-Both Vin and I opened wallets at the same time to find a small note to pay him.
+Both Vin and I opened wallets at the same time to find a small note to get rid of him.
 This was our first transaction with Moroccan Dirham, so we were not sure what to choose.
 He reached over, grabbed both 100DH notes from our hands and took off!
 We later calculated we had “paid” him the equivalent of twenty-five dollars!

 That was not a good introduction to Morocco, but it taught us first hand how to be careful for the rest of the trip.
 As the sun set the crowds came out to wander around the shops and restaurants. at last we were left to ourselves to mingle among them.
 Next morning we were to be met at the hotel by our driver for the next week who would follow the route we had chosen.